peridio/docs/src/docs/reference/webhooks.md

   - `peridio-published-at` header.
   - body.

-:::caution
+:::caution sensitive operations
 It is critical that your own code as well as any tools you use do not alter the headers or body in any way prior to signature verification as doing so will cause it to fail.
 :::

 **Verification process**

 :::info dual signatures
 When you roll a webhook's secret, depending on whether you provide a TTL or not and what the value is, there may be up to two active secrets at once.
-When this happens, the value of the signature header will include two signatures seperated by a comma ( `s1,s2`) instead of the normal one (`s1`).
+When this happens, the value of the signature header will include two signatures seperated by a comma like `<sig1>,<sig2>` instead of just one like `<sig1>`.
 :::

 1. Obtain value of `peridio-signature` header.